SeisComP/seiscomp/doc/base/installation.rst

 +-----+----------------------------------------------------------------------------------------+

 In case large networks (>100 stations) are operated, a distributed system is recommended.
-Normally a SeisComP3 system is separated in several subsystems.
+Normally a SeisComP system is separated in several subsystems.
 A separation of data acquisition, processing and graphical user interfaces is useful to permit stable performance.